 Vasquez A, Villalba MF, Picazo O, Névoa V.

-Featured IJHNFM publications
+Featured IJHNFM and

 Monograph: Initial Considerations in Patient Assessment